BramDriesen/rpi-jenkins-tower-light/README.md

 ### Extra information
 The python script has been tested on a Raspberry Pi 3 and Zero using Raspbian Jessie `4.1`.

 The tower light I am using can be bought from [Adafruit][2] or other resellers that handle Adafruit products like [Pimoroni][3] where I got mine.
-You can probably also use other tpyes of tower lights but be careful with operating voltages since most of the tower lights are ment for industrial applications.
+You can probably also use other types of tower lights but be careful with operating voltages since most of the tower lights are meant for industrial applications.

 [1]: https://pypi.python.org/pypi/jenkinsapi
 [2]: https://www.adafruit.com/products/2993